 |ACT Test||25th Percentile Score|

 |ACT Reading 25th||26|

 |ACT Math 25th||24|

 What are the ACT requirements for prospective students to get into Lawrence?

 Admission data indicates that Lawrence regularly accepts students with ACT's of 27 and above.
 Successful applicants typically send ACT scores in the top 15 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 25 in some instances.
 Prospective students submitting an ACT composite of 29 or higher should be in the upper half of applicants - and students with a 31 and above have very competitive chances.
 The school ranks #1 in Wisconsin for highest average ACT composite score.
 41 percent of applicants submit ACT scores to Lawrence University.Data Sources, IPEDS for Fall 2018 starting class

 |ACT Score||Competitiveness||Admission Chances|

-You will need very good grades in high school to get into Lawrence University.
+Applicants require very good grades in high school to get into Lawrence.
 The average high school GPA of the admitted freshman class at Lawrence University was 3.7 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Lawrence accepts 61% of students who apply.
+The school ranks #2 in Wisconsin for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Lawrence accepts 62% of students who apply.

 |3.50 to 3.75||18%||Avg -|